Haakam21/unbump-api/README.md

-# road-conditions
+# unbump-api

-A system for detecting, storing, and serving road condition data
+An api for storing, and serving pothole location data